 Julian’s work meant he could move his family to a better‑off suburb in Illinois, but they were despised by many of their white neighbors.
 They faced several attacks – including arson and someone firebombing their house – but Julian and his wife refused to move.
 By the time he died from liver cancer, aged 76, he was a millionaire.

-6 Lise Meitner, the Female Nuclear Physicist Pushed Out and Persecuted
+6 Lise Meitner, The Female Nuclear Physicist Pushed Out And Persecuted

 Lise Meitner was a pioneer of nuclear physics.
 She should have made history as one of the first two people to explain the process of nuclear fission.
 But the Austrian trailblazer was never given the credit that people say she deserved.
 In 1945, when her collaborator Otto Hahn was awarded the Nobel Prize, Meitner’s contribution was sadly overlooked by the judges.